samuelstaylor/NV-center-diamond/README.md

 # NV-center-diamond
-NV center in diamond calculations using Quantum Espresso and WEST
+NV center in diamond calculations using ASE, QE, and WEST